A Scenic Sojourn Through Southern California

 “My favorite image from Beverly Hills is the picture of my wife pouring a cup of morning coffee on our balcony.
 This was a great way to start the day and watch the sun rise up over the skyline of downtown LA.
 It also helped that we were still on east coast time that made it easy to soak in the every California sunrise.”
 Photography by Michael Murphy

 Guests can sleep in and enjoy a fine-dining experience in the comfort of their room.
-The Beverly Wilshire offers room service 24 hours a day.
+The Beverly Wilshire, A Four Seasons Hotel offers room service 24 hours a day.
 Photography by Michael Murphy

 The Spa at the Hotel is a calming respite in the heart of the bustling city.
 Here, find everything from organic-focused skin treatments and massages to anti-aging services and salon offerings.
 Photography by Michael Murphy